Written by Jaydenz, Edited by Xam Xam.

 - NOTE 3: If you feel like using DPS stats, go for tier 2 alacrity (1213)

 Something new with 6.0 is the Reverse Bolster in old raids, where it brings you down to level 70 instead of scaling up to 75, that means your stats are going to be capped (Endurance, Mastery and Power)

-This set to the right is for Dxun, which I have Vigilant and Steadfast Enhancements (high endurance), Lethal Mods (Regular ones) and Resistive Armorings (Regular 80 or 80R-1, they have same stats).
-The tactical is going to depend on the encounter, but the best one is Grit Teeth, Biochem tactical.
-My amplifiers are Armor Penetration for more damage, but you can roll defensive amps (see Amplifiers section for more information).
+This set is my general set, which I have Vigilant and Steadfast Enhancements (high endurance), Lethal Mods (Regular ones) and Resistive Armorings (Regular 80 or 80R-1, they have same stats).
+Amplifiers are Armor Penetration for more damage, but you can roll defensive amps (see Amplifiers section for more information).

 For old raids, you will be capped at 9657 Endurance, 8265 Mastery and 2557 Power on tanks for anything NiM except Gods and 11898 Endurance, 9119 Mastery and 2983 Power inside Gods from the Machine, which means it’s not worth it to run Power mods, so just stick with Defense for that.
-Defense is not the greatest stat but you won’t be wasting it since it’s not hard-capped for some reason.
-I made another set with Defense and using a different set bonus, which can be used in old raids (I’m still going to replace the set bonus with Descent of the Fearless, just need fragments).
+Defense is not the greatest Stat but you won’t be wasting it since it’s not hard-capped for some reason.
+I made a set of gear for old raids since getting gear is extremely easy, including set bonuses.

 On this specific set, I use high defense mods and high mitigation enhancements (the highest shield/absorb and defense ones, see Mods and Enhancements for more details)

 I aim for the 50% shield build on every tank class.
 Why?